 Five hours later, feeling foolish, I ended up at a gas station on the far side of town near the Chef Menteur Highway.
 New Orleans had its way with me.
 I took a much-needed respite.
-I bought a Red Bull and a Powerbar, juiced up the car, slammed my Minotaur testosterone, and headed back into the maze.
+I bought a Red Bull and a Powerbar, juiced up the car, slammed my Minotaur testosterone from the Health Care Guys, and headed back into the maze.
 I figured out that if I went far enough west I could loop around the parade routes and head back home via Tchoupitoulas (pronounced CHOP-ah-TOO-luhs).

 Apparently, Wayne had decided to go home after someone busted his nose.

 I followed a logical plan.
 I headed north and went down Jefferson.
 Everything seemed quiet until I hit Tchoupitoulas.
 Then I remembered: Mardi Gras world is on this street.
 I hit a traffic snarl and got stuck for another two and a half hours.
 By then it was early evening, and I desperately needed a drink.